Internet exposure analysis

 How Defender for Cloud detects internet exposure

-Defender for Cloud assesses connected cloud resources to see if they're configured for internet exposure.
-Detecting internet exposure can be as simple as checking if a virtual machine (VM) has a public Internet Protocol (IP) address.
+Detecting internet exposure can be as simple as checking if a virtual machine (VM) has a public IP address.
 However, the process can be more complex.
-Defender for Cloud attempts to locate internet-exposed resources in complex architectures.
+Defender for Cloud attempts to locate internet-exposed resources in complex multicloud architectures.
 For example, a VM might not be directly exposed to the internet but could be behind a load balancer, which distributes network traffic across multiple servers to ensure no single server becomes overwhelmed.

 The following table lists the resources that Defender for Cloud assesses for internet exposure: